Bidyut-Sikder/next.js/README.md

 ## Topics
-In this section we have seen how Caching works in next.js project.
+In this section we have seen how Authentication works in next.js project.